 The contractor monitors and discusses the effectiveness of the services with the customer's VR counselor or OIB worker on a continuing basis.
 When necessary, the services being delivered to the customer may need to be changed or an alternate plan established to better meet the customer's goal.

-If the service definition, procedures, or deliverables for a service are changed from the way that they are described in the VR-SFP manual, services cannot be provided until form DARS3472, Contract Service Modification Request, is completed by the contractor and approved by VR's director of rehabilitation services.
+If the service definition, procedures, or deliverables for a service are changed from the way that they are described in the VR-SFP manual, services cannot be provided until form DARS3472, Contracted Service Modification Request, is completed by the contractor and approved by VR's director of rehabilitation services.

 3.6.5 Termination of Service Delivery